IdumaNyx/ABAPLearning/workingpoc.md

   METHOD load_master_data.
     " Load customer general data from KNA1
-    SELECT * FROM kna1 INTO TABLE it_customers.
+    SELECT mandt, kunnr, name1 FROM kna1 INTO TABLE @it_customers.
     IF sy-subrc <> 0.
       WRITE: / 'Error loading customer data from KNA1'.
     ELSE.